majirajib4747/Project4_Team2/README.md

 The MRI dataset of patients diagnosed with Alzheimer's can be found [here.](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset)

 Testing and Analysis:
-* Images were resized to 256 x 256.
+* There were 1.36 GB of MRI images.
 * Preprocessing and loading of images was done for each category.
 * Data was trained, tested, one hot encoded, and a CNN model was created.
 * Initial accuracy was 74%.
 * Considerations: MRI scans can be costly to run.
 It can be difficult to explain neural networks because there are many parameters.

-## How to run the model:<br>
+### How to run the model:<br>

 1. Request access to the [Google Drive folder](https://drive.google.com/drive/folders/1BM7i7OU4pHrukjwFYiMMQL0WyNlAlK0q?usp=drive_link) containing the images and specify the folder which it is stored on your machine in the code.
 2. Select the file called "Alzheimer(OAISIS)_CNN_3categories.ipynb" to run the code.

 ## MRI Image Proccessing

-Next we used supervised learning (SVM) to process colored images of [MRI scans](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset/data) which can be downloaded and organized onto your machine.
+Next we used supervised learning (SVM) to process 6400 colored images of [MRI scans](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset/data) which can be downloaded and organized onto your machine.
 We tried to use the images to predict Alzheimer or Non Alzheimer (Binary prediction).

 The data was prepared in two different ways: <br>
 1. Alzheimer Detection: Predict whether the patient has Alzheimer's disease or not (non vs all other categories). <br>